 Place the patty onto the waxed paper.
 Slightly depress the center of the patty to push a little extra meat towards the edges.
 This will give you an even patty once it is cooked.Continue to 5 of 6 below.

 Now that the patties are formed, it is time to season them the way you would a good steak.
 Remember that a good burger isn't any different than any other piece of meat you are going to grill.
 Since the ground meat has fat uniformly spread inside the meat, you don't need to oil the surface like you might with a pork chop.

 Season your patties with salt and pepper.
 You can stop there and your burger will be great.
 But you can add other herbs and spices if you so desire.Continue to 6 of 6 below.

 06 of 06

 Finished Hamburger Patties

 Once the patties are formed and seasoned they are ready for the grill.
-I know people who like to prepare the patties way ahead of time and keep them in the refrigerator.
-You really don't want your hamburger patties to spend too much time exposed to the air.
-If you are not going to cook them right way then they need to be wrapped tightly, otherwise, they should hit the grill right away.
-Don't allow ground meat sit around to grow bacteria.
+Some people like to prepare the patties way ahead of time and keep them in the refrigerator, but you really don't want your hamburger patties to spend too much time exposed to the air.
+If you are not going to cook them the right way, they need to be wrapped tightly and refrigerated.
+Otherwise, they should hit the grill right away.
+Don't allow ground meat sit around at room temperature, growing bacteria.